gushakov/reactor-compare/README.md

  * The traditional stack: Spring MVC running on Tomcat
  * The reactive stack: Webflux (Reactor) running on Netty

+Obviously, and I am well aware of this, the implementation choices I have made are highly _opinionated_.
+There are several improvements which could be made for each stack.
+And this is exactly the point, this project is intended as a starting point to be forked and tweaked as appropriate for specific scenarios or measurements.

 ### Use-case and implementation details

 The idea was to take a simple use-case inspired by the one described in